 reverberation time with sound absorption and room volume: T = 0.161 V/A

 A = α x S = equivalent absorption surface or area in m2

 T = RT60 = reverberation time in s, seconds

 S = absorbing surface in m2

-It follows if you know the Reverberation Time you can calculate the A, Absorption Coefficient and vice-versa.
+It follows if you know the reverberation time you can calculate the absorption coefficient and vice-versa.